Restorative Reintegration: Complex-victimhood and Reparations in Transitional Societies, Maria Alejandra Estrada-Fuentes (Univ. Amsterdam and Warwick)

 - Contact details

-This research seminar, hosted by the Transitional Justice Institute in association with the Music, Drama, Film and Museum Studies research unit at the School of Arts and Humanities, is free and open to all interested parties.
+This research seminar, hosted by the Music, Drama, Film and Museum Studies research unit at the School of Arts and Humanities, is free and open to all interested parties.

 How can performance contribute to repairing the emotional legacies of war crimes?
 This project develops new methodological approaches to reparation in transitional societies by studying the role of complex-victims – individuals who harm yet are also harmed themselves – and the symbolic and embodied elements of ex-combatants in post-conflict reintegration.